Lao Tzu, considered to be the father of Taoism, developed the Taoist

 The Tao that can be trodden is not the enduring and

 unchanging Tao.
 The name that can be named is not the enduring and unchanging name.

 (Conceived of as) having no name, it is the Originator of heaven and earth; (conceived of as) having a name, it is the Mother of all things.

 Its outer fringe is all that we shall see.
 (Translation by James Legge)

-This site provides teachings about the life of Lao Tzu and his Taoist concepts developed in his Book.
-Also you'll find here valuable references to Tao Te Ching resources, links, and more.
+This site was designed to offer information about the life and concepts of Lao Tzu.
+Also you'll find here further references to Tao Te Ching resources, links, and more.